Matthew 5:15–16: Commentary from the Church Fathers

 Pseudo-Chrysostom: The lamp is the Divine word, of which it is said, Thy word is a lamp unto my feet.
-(Ps.
-119:105.)
+(Psalm 119:105.)
 They who light this lamp are the Father, the Son, and the Holy Spirit.

 Ambrose: And therefore let none shut up his faith within the measure of the Law, but have recourse to the Church in which the grace of the sevenfold Spirit shines forth.

 Bede: Or, Christ Himself has lighted this lamp, when He filled the earthen vessel of human nature with the fire of His Divinity, which He would not either hide from them that believe, nor put under a bushel that is shut up under the measure of the Law, or confine within the limits of any one oration.
 The lampstand is the Church, on which He set the lamp, when He affixed to our foreheads the faith of His incarnation.

 Hilary of Poitiers: Or, the lamp, i. e.
 Christ Himself, is set on its stand when He was suspended on the Cross in His passion, to give light forever to those that dwell in the Church; to give light, He says, to all that are in the house.

 Augustine: For it is not absurd if any one will understand the house to be the Church.
 Or, the house may be the world itself, according to what He said above, Ye are the light of the world.

 Hilary of Poitiers: He instructs the Apostles to shine with such a light, that in the admiration of their work God may be praised, Let your light so shine before men, that they may see your good works.

 Pseudo-Chrysostom: That is, teaching with so pure a light, that men may not only hear your words, but see your works, that those whom as lamps ye have enlightened by the word, as salt ye may season by your example.
 For by those teachers who do as well as teach, God is magnified; for the discipline of the master is seen in the behaviour of the family.
 And therefore it follows, and they shall glorify your Father which is in heaven.

 Augustine: Had He only said, That they may see your good works, He would have seemed to have set up as an end to be sought the praises of men, which the hypocrites desire; but by adding, and glorify your Father, he teaches that we should not seek as an end to please men with our good works, but referring all to the glory of God, therefore seek to please men, that in that God may be glorified.

 Hilary of Poitiers: He means not that we should seek glory of men, but that though we conceal it, our work may shine forth in honour of God to those among whom we live.